-Create an inventory of heritage assets found within parks.
-A use analysis study should be completed for these assets and incorporates work already completed in existing master plans.

-Investigate opportunities and partnerships for new/redeveloped infrastructure to support kayaking, rentals, storage, and launch areas.

-Complete the technical and environmental shoreline studies required to support non-motorized water sport amenities on Mississaugas waterfront.
+- Create an inventory of heritage assets found within parks.
+A use analysis study should be completed for these assets and incorporates work already completed in existing master plans. - Investigate opportunities and partnerships for new/redeveloped infrastructure to support kayaking, canoeing, rowing and stand-up paddle boards with rentals, storage, and launch areas. - Complete the technical and environmental shoreline studies required to support non-motorized water sport amenities on Mississauga's waterfront.